Andrew Cuomo was a petty, corrupt bully

 It’s hard to conjure a political fight less consequential.
 Why was the governor of New York wading into this?
 Why was this even a Thing?
 What exactly were “the feds” supposed to do?
 There was no reason it ever had to happen at all, except that it offered Cuomo a chance to humiliate New York City Mayor Bill de Blasio—which meant that there was no way in hell the governor was staying out of it.
 Brutish and unnecessary demonstrations of power, after all, are how Andrew Cuomo says hello.

 Cuomo announced his intent to resign on Tuesday, one week after a state investigation detailed a years-long campaign of sexual harassment and retaliation against state employees.
 The decision to turn the reins of the state over to current Lt.
 Gov. Kathy Hochul, on August 24, came after a sheriff in Albany announced that one of the women Cuomo allegedly assaulted had filed a criminal complaint against the governor and as the state legislature moved forward at last with impeachment.
-As he spoke to the press, Cuomo himself sounded surprised at the turn of events—perhaps that’s because the reality of who he was in plain sight for such a long time.
+As he spoke to the press, Cuomo himself sounded surprised at the turn of events—perhaps that’s because the reality of who he was was in plain sight for such a long time.

 For years the kind of domineering behavior that precipitated Cuomo’s downfall was misconstrued—or cynically spun—by many allies in the Democratic Party and in the press as effectiveness.
 He was obsessed, not unlike another Queens-born legacy, with the optics of control.
 As the saga of Lefty demonstrated, Cuomo relished playing the part of the state’s alpha, shoving the dweeby de Blasio into a locker at every opportunity, but always with a chiding note, as if to say that he was only doing this because the city needed it.
 Cuomo wanted to come off as the adult forever stepping in to clean up someone’s mess.
 Lefty, like all of us, was just caught in the middle.